 - Tom Derringer and the Russian Revolution

 What's more, it's occurred to me that I could easily go multi-generational; after all, Tom's father, Jack Derringer, was an adventurer, too.
-I've worked out that Tom's son, Johnny Derringer, could easily fit in the pulp era, while two of Tom's grandchildren, the Derringer twins, J.T. and Thomasina, would be around for the Cold War.
+I've worked out that Tom's son, Johnny Derringer, could easily fit in the pulp era (I think the first in that series would be Johnny Derringer and the Crime Lords of Atlantis), while two of Tom's grandchildren, the Derringer twins, J.T. and Thomasina, would be around for the Cold War.
 J.T.'s kids, under the guidance of their Aunt Tommy, get us almost to the present day.

 For more than twenty years, people have been telling me I should write "young adult" fiction.
 The thing is, I never read YA fiction in the modern sense of the phrase.
 Oh, as a kid I read lots of stuff aimed at younger readers -- the Heinlein juveniles, Tom Swift Jr., and old boys' adventure stuff like Bushranger's Gold, as well as classic Victorian stuff like Treasure Island -- but nothing written after 1965.
 I honestly didn't know what "YA" meant in modern terms.

 (I could have gone out and got some and read it, for research purposes, but I didn't.)